Roof Coating Application, Inspect, and Maintain

 - Don’t think that roof coatings are the be all end all to saving money on roof repairs.
 It is not uncommon for people to think this way, but this is only true in some cases.
 Having a solid substrate to coat over is probably the most important aspect of it all.
 Preparation of the substrate is key.

 - Don’t coat over a roof that is installed in small pieces, like concrete tile, asphalt shingles, or slate roofing.
 It is not a good idea.
 This is because they are installed in small pieces and each of the pieces move independently of one another depending on the temperature of each section.
 This means that there are many “seams” or “joints” for the coating to have to expand and contract over.
-Both vertical and horizontal joints exist and many of them.
+Both vertical and horizontal joints exist and there are many of them.
 Even the coating has a limited elongation, and when it is trying to move here and there it will have to give up on one of the joints.
 After the seam is cracked in one place, then the moisture is penetrated and will now start to compromise the rest of the system.

 - Don’t think that coating and painting are the same thing.
 “Sealing” a roof with coating will sometimes work, and usually if it does work, for a very limited time.
 I have seen cases where many coats over the years on asphalt shingles has worked.
 We would not even consider it, because it would have to be coated many times over to achieve success.
 “Painting” a roof coating on for the purpose of changing the color is different.
 The focus is not sealing or bridging seams and will achieve the desired result.